 1. Violator (1990)

 Worst Part Of It: It’s too short.
-Okay, these nine songs are perfect as a unit but I personally wouldn’t have mind to see the B-Sides Dangerous and Sea of Sin in here as well.
+Okay, these nine songs are perfect as a unit, but I personally wouldn’t have minded seeing the B-Sides Dangerous and Sea of Sin in here as well.

-Best Part Of It: DEPECHE MODE fans can disagree on a lot of things, that much is for sure but I think the majority embraced Violator as the band’s creative peak.
-Even 27 years later it’s still an almost perfect masterpiece that balances between light and dark, gloomy introspection and forward pop tunes which – somehow – all work perfectly well together in that specific line-up.
-Following the big sound of Music For The Masses, DEPECHE MODE picked a more subtle and reduced setting, gave Gore’s sweet blues guitar a more prominent spot while also being unafraid to get a few techno vibes on board.
+Best Part Of It: Depeche Mode fans can disagree on a lot of things, that much is for sure, but I think the majority embraced Violator as the band’s creative peak.
+Even 27 years later it’s still an almost perfect masterpiece that balances light and dark, and gloomy introspection and forward pop tunes that somehow all work perfectly well together in that specific line-up.
+Following the big sound of Music For The Masses, Depeche Mode picked a more subtle and reduced setting, gave Gore’s sweet blues guitar a more prominent spot and even got a few techno vibes on board.
 Combine that with the perfect visual scenery created by Anton Corbijn and you get an example of how a profound pop record could actually look and sound like.